-Military IDs are kind of a pain to get in the first place, and they are just as important as a drivers license or a passport.
-It is a special ID that identifies you and grants you special privileges.
+Military IDs are kind of a pain to obtain or replace, and they are just as important as a drivers license or a passport.
+It is a special ID that identifies military members & dependents and grants special privileges.

 Your military ID lets you get on base and allows you to buy groceries -yes, that’s obvious.
 Your ID gets a discount with a lot of retailers like Banana Republic and Gap -you probably knew about those.
 And in the summer (especially between Memorial Day and the Fourth of July) large & small retailers advertise military specials for you -those are nice.

 My favorite military ID benefits are travel related.
 Think back to the last time you flew -if applicable, and after 9/11/01.
 The Transportation Security Administration (TSA) divvies all incoming travelers into one of two groups; Priority boarding pass or not.
 I am going to show you how your valid military ID grants you Priority access

 Disclosure: This post contains affiliate links that help support LadyJupiter.com, you understand.

 Let’s say that you’re buying plane tickets online.
 No matter what airline or service you are using to book tickets you will see the option to insert a Known Traveler Number (KTN).
 There’s usually a link nearby so you can pay to be a TSA Pre✓® member, but you don’t need it.
 You already have a KTN, it’s your Department of Defense (DoD) Identification (ID).
 By the way, Pre✓® costs $85USD just to apply, and similar services like Global Entry cost $100USD.
 Civilians must pay for these services for those shorter lines and the opportunity to keep their shoes and belts on -both services expire after five years.